Marcos9868/Marcos9868/README.md

 ## Hi guys, my name is Marcos Melo Ferreira ✋

-I am a fullstack developer, focused on creating systems for web, mobile and desktops.
+I am a Software Engineer, focused on creating systems for web, mobile and desktops.

 I also own the company Codetech, which currently works as a software factory, consulting and developer rental.